anshtya/NewsApp/README.md

 # NewsApp

 News app created using Kotlin.
 This app uses [NewsAPI](https://newsapi.org/) for displaying and searching news.
+You can also bookmark news articles.

 ## 👨‍💻Tech Stack
 - <a href="https://developer.android.com/topic/architecture#recommended-app-arch">MVVM Architecture</a> - Seperating UI from business logic.